jmtsuji/chlorobia-cyc2-genomics/Data_analysis_pipeline/02_assembly_and_binning/README.md

 ## Some final notes
 - Your assemblies and bins will look different than in the paper because the algorithms are non-determininstic.
 Labels will also differ.
 Thus, the results are not directly cross-comparable.
+- If you just want the pre-generated genome bins used in the analyses of the manuscript, see the README.md file in `01_data_acquisition` for download instructions.

 Done!
 Next step is bin dereplication and cleanup.